Indsyra/Python-projects/Back to basics/README.md

 ## Crash Course
 Who starts a lesson from the middle ?
 Guess what ?
 Me!
 Alright, so I needed to go back to the beginning of this challenge.
 Baby steps!
 I enjoyed the game I developed Mini Game : Guess Number.

+## Print Statements & Hello World
+Hellloooo World!
+I'm sure you know at least one song with this title, right?
+It's good to start with the Python (and any other languages') ABC.
+I can confess that I cheated a bit since I learned datetime before engaging the bonus challenge of this day.